 She also reported the incident to the police but felt that her complaint was not being taken seriously.
 The emotional clip went viral in no time as people rallied around her in support, calling for accountability from the company, DoorDash.
 While the clip went viral, so did calls for an investigation into the incident to confirm whether it was real.

 According to the police account, the suspect, a 23-year-old woman named Livie Rose Henderson, visited a customer’s address on October 12 to deliver food in a contactless drop-off manner.
-However, she proceeded to open the closed entrance door and went inside.
+Oswego Police Department (OPD) revealed “the video was taken from the exterior of the male’s residence.”

 On November 10, she was arrested for charges related to two class E felonies, unlawful surveillance, as well as the dissemination of unlawful surveillance images.